Cropping Your Images for Print

 There are several options, especially if you end up printing your own images:

-- don’t print the image as captures, directly from camera (for more reasons than just how it would look like in print)
+- don’t print the image as captures, directly from the camera (for more reasons than just how it would look in print)

 - rather, compose the image in camera so that, even when cropped in post (production), it would look good in print